-- 2. Dark Over Vong Over Light.
+- 1. Owner Over Controller.
+If a card would go to any discard pile, hand, or deck other than its owner's, it goes to the corresponding zone belonging to its owner instead.
+If a stacked unit is returned to hand, then each card in the stack goes to its rightful owner's hand.
+See also: control and owner. - 2.
+Dark Over Vong Over Light.
 The Dark Side goes first in all things and the Light Side goes last in all things.
-(Such as attack when 2 or more units have the same speed.)
+(Such as an attack when 2 or more units have the same speed.)
 If a decision between both players must be made, the Dark Side decides. - 3.
 Card Over Rule.
 If a card contradicts the written rules, the card wins, except if it violates the first primary rule, is reminder text or is out of game.
 The card overrides only the rule that applies to the particular situation. - 4.
 Can't Over Can.
 If one effect says something can happen and another says it can't, the "can't" (or "cannot") wins.
 This applies only to contradictions between cards, not between cards and rules.
 If a rule says you "can't", but a card says you can, the permission of the card overrides the "can't" of the rule, except rules that define keywords and "out of game" cards.